KittyGiraudel/site/_posts/2014-06-22-bitwise-operators-in-sass.md

 > **Val**: No.
 > (Loading…)
 > **Val**: Well, in fact we could.
-> **Hugo**: LET'S DO IT!
+> **Hugo**: LET’S DO IT!

 And so we did, hence a short article to relate the story as well as providing a (useless) use case.
-But first let's catch up on bitwise operators, shall we?
+But first let’s catch up on bitwise operators, shall we?

 _Note: project is on GitHub.
 Check out [SassyBitwise](https://github.com/HugoGiraudel/SassyBitwise)._